Search

 Machine Learning Inference at the Edge

-While deep learning inference can be carried out in the cloud, the need for Edge AI is growing rapidly due to bandwidth, privacy concerns, or the need for real-time processing.
+While deep learning inference occurs in the cloud, the need for Edge AI grows rapidly due to bandwidth, privacy concerns, or the need for real-time processing.

 Installing a low-power computer with an integrated AI inference accelerator close to the source of data results in much faster response times and more efficient computation.
 In addition, it requires less internet bandwidth and graphics power.
 Compared to cloud inference, inference at the edge can potentially reduce the time for a result from a few seconds to a fraction of a second.